aimof/beginners-guide-to-machine-learning/README.md

 * [Coursera: Stanford Machine Learning by Andrew Ng](https://www.coursera.org/learn/machine-learning): This is basic machine learning course.
 It may be the most popular learning resource.
 This is perfect except using Octave.
 * [Udacity: Intro to machine learning](https://www.udacity.com/course/intro-to-machine-learning--ud120)

+Online courses are useful free online resources.
+Recently, trying online courses is the best way to learn something.

+I found a lot of online courses, when I search in Google.
+But you may learn "Coursera Stanford Machine learning" first.

 ### Beginners' e-books

 Coming soon ...

 ### Required knowledge

 The below is the list of Required knowledge.
-If you  If you want to learn about required knowledge, please read [requirements](./English/requirements.md).
+The most of online courses and e-books set required knowledge.
+If you want to learn about required knowledge or you don't meet requirements, please read [requirements page](./English/requirements.md).

+* Programming
+  * Python (/R/C++/Matlab ...)
 * Math
   * Linear Algebra
   * Calculus